Branch (computer science): Implementation

 The term branch can also be used when referring to programs in high-level programming languages.
 In these branches usually take the form of conditional statements of various forms that encapsulate the instruction sequence that will be executed if the conditions are satisfied.
 Unconditional branch instructions such as GOTO are used to unconditionally jump to a different instruction sequence.
 If the algorithm requires a conditional branch, the GOTO (or GOSUB subroutine call) is preceded by an IF-THEN statement specifying the condition(s).
 All high level languages support algorithms that can re-use code as a loop, a control structure that repeats a sequence of instructions until some condition is satisfied that causes the loop to terminate.
 Loops also qualify as branch instructions.
 At the machine level, loops are implemented as ordinary conditional jumps that redirect execution to repeating code.

 In CPUs with flag registers, an earlier instruction sets a condition in the flag register.
 The earlier instruction may be arithmetic, or a logic instruction.
 It is often close to the branch, though not necessarily the instruction immediately before the branch.
 The stored condition is then used in a branch such as jump if overflow-flag set.
 This temporary information is often stored in a flag register but may also be located elsewhere.
 A flag register design is simple in slower, simple computers.
 In fast computers a flag register can place a bottleneck on speed, because instructions that could otherwise operate in parallel (in several execution units) need to set the flag bits in a particular sequence.

 There are also machines (or particular instructions) where the condition may be checked by the jump instruction itself, such as branch if register X negative.
 In simple computer designs, comparison branches execute more arithmetic and can use more power than flag register branches.
 In fast computer designs comparison branches can run faster than flag register branches, because comparison branches can access the registers with more parallelism, using the same CPU mechanisms as a calculation.

+Some early word-oriented CPU architectures (Note: E.g. Compare accumulator to storage (CAS) and compare Logical accumulator to storage (LAS) on the IBM 7094) implement conditional "skip the next instructions" operations, branching to NSI, NSI+1 or NSI+2 (PC+1.
+PC+2, PC+3) depending on the results of the compare.

-Some early and simple CPU architectures, still found in microcontrollers, may not implement a conditional jump, but rather only a conditional "skip the next instruction" operation.
+Some simple CPU architectures, still found in microcontrollers, may not implement a conditional jump, but rather only skip and unconditional jump operations.
 A conditional jump or call is thus implemented as a conditional skip of an unconditional jump or call instruction.